sandromancuso/trip-service-kata/php/README.md

 ## Coverage

 When running the tests a coverage report should be generated automatically in simple text format and html report.

-If you want to visualize it from the browser you can open
+If you want to visualize it from the browser you can open the `coverage/report/index.html` file in a browser after running the tests.

-    open coverage/report/index.html

-in a browser after running the tests.

 Enjoy